Johnson-Oye/fourth-Project/README.md

 ### Table Tags

-The Following are the table tags used in Creating rows and Colums
+The Following are the table tags used in Creating rows and Columns

 < colgroups > Used in specifying the numbers of columns  in a table and these are; </ colgroups >
 < col span = "Specifying the number of columns to house the entire data in a table